barrucadu/packdeps-github/README.markdown

 This is the case even if the issue is closed.
 Only if a new version of the package is pushed to Hackage, and falls behind its dependencies, will a new issue will be opened.

+You'll probably want a cronjob to run `cabal update && packdeps-github /path/to/config.yaml` daily.